9th Reconnaissance Wing: 2010s

-The wing is composed of more than 6,500 personnel in four groups at Beale and multiple overseas operating locations.
+The wing is composed of more than 3,000 personnel in four groups at Beale and multiple overseas operating locations.
+Colonel Keagan L. McLeese was appointed the wing commander in July 2024.

 The 9th Reconnaissance Wing is the "single-point manager" for the RQ-4 Global Hawk high-altitude reconnaissance fleet.

 On 11 October 2019, the wing was reassigned from the Twenty-Fifth Air Force to the newly re-activated Sixteenth Air Force, also known as Air Forces Cyber.
 The Sixteenth Air Force specialises in global intelligence, surveillance and reconnaissance, cyber, electronic warfare and information operations.

 Component units

 Unless otherwise indicated, units are based at Beale AFB, California.